ARM-software/acle/cmse/cmse.md

 }
 ```

-Situations that the toolchain must handle are described in [9.1](#non-secure-memory-usage).
+Situations that the toolchain must handle are described in [Non-secure
+memory usage](#non-secure-memory-usage).

 ### Inadvertent secure gateway